Forex Pip Calculator

 Frequently Asked Questions

-What lot size should I use?
+What lot size to use?

 Why is pip value different for yen pairs?